 Harry’s proposal wasn’t going to be a huge surprise to Zoe but to have it photographed, would be.
 He and I got together before hand to plan as much we could.
 We went through his list of possible of venues and looked up photography permissions, sunset times, and travel requirements.
 In addition, we looked at previous engagement shoots to make sure we the experince was unique .
 Furthermore, he wanted somewhere where it could be just the two of them and with the backdrop of Lake Como very much in evidence.
 After a few coffees and a good stint of screen time we narrowed it down to the grounds of the Villa Melzi.

 Harry picked me up from Milan and drove me straight to the lake.
-Time was short to scope out the venue so we jumped on a boat the venue.
+Time was short so we jumped straight on a boat to the venue.
 Harry loved one of my test shots.
 It obscured any other people (from what is a very popular place), hadn’t been shot before and took in the backdrop.
 The remaining details were waiting for Harry to go back, collect Zoe, return and shoot the proposal without being spotted.